 About this time, November 1966, I was invited to a commissioning ceremony for a newly arrived minesweeper.
 After the commissioning protocols had been observed, guests were invited to take refreshments.
 Prominent among the offerings were champagne cocktails which I learned were bubbles heavily fortified with brandy, a suitable beverage with which to bless the fortunes of one of the last all timber ships in the Royal Navy.

 Predictably, the celebrations lasted well into the afternoon and on leaving I was ready to return to my quarters.
 Entering HMS Jufair at slow speed I took a corner too wide and contacted a Land Rover parked outside the Petty Offices mess.
-Damage to either vehicle was superficial, mainly scratched pain, but I sustained a cut on my forehead and on my right knee.
+Damage to either vehicle was superficial, mainly scratched paint, but I sustained a cut on my forehead and on my right knee.
 At sick quarters my wounds were dressed and it was decided that I should be conveyed to the RAF hospital at Muharraq for observation.
 I was consigned to a ward containing one other, a young RAF pilot.

 For many years my sleeping apparel had been a kikoi, a cylinder of cloth extending from the waist to the ankles and neatly folded and secured at the top front.
 I found this both convenient and comfortable.
 I had no idea of the heated discussion taking place outside the ward between Sister Maureen Kirkham and Sister Mary Johnson of the Princess Mary’s Royal Air Force nursing service.
 It seems that they had determined that I should be obliged to wear issue pyjamas but could not agree as to which of them would so instruct me.
 Both had cold feet and I continued to wear my kikoi.